kulvind3r/GamingGaiden/Readme.md

 ## Features
 - #### Time Tracking and Emulator Support
-    - Tracks play time for PC or emulated games.
+    - Tracks play time & session history for PC or emulated games.
     - Auto tracks new roms after registering any emulator just once.
     - Supports Retroarch cores.
     - Detects and removes idle time from gaming sessions.
     - Out of box HWiNFO64 integration with session time and tracking status metrics.
+    - Install on multiple gaming pcs and share database to tracks games played, hours played for each pc separately.
 - #### UI and Statistics
     - Fast browser based UI with search and sorting.
 Quick view popup for recent games.
     - Multiple in depth statistics on gaming.
 Lifetime summary, monthly/yearly time analysis, most played games, games per emulator etc.
+    - Value for money analysis for gaming pc by calculating gaming cost per hour or per month.
     - Integrated google image search for game icons / box art.
-    - Mark games as Finished / Playing to track backlog completion.
+    - Mark games as Playing / Finished / On Hold / Dropped to track backlog completion.
 - #### Quality of Life Features
     - Small size (~7 MB).
 High performance (Sub 5 sec game detection).
 Light on cpu & ram.
     - Completely offline and portable, all data stored in local database.